 If you’re a cyclist in Washington state, it’s important to know when the rules of the road apply to you.
-Laws vary by city and county in the state, so if you’re planning a trip that will take you through more than one legal jurisdiction, make sure you check the laws of all the areas you will be travelling through.
+Laws vary by city and county in the state, so if you’re planning a trip that will take you through more than one legal jurisdiction, make sure you check the laws of all the areas you will be traveling through.

 Bicycles as Vehicles

-In some cases, bicycles are vehicles that must follow the safe traffic rules as cars, trucks, and motorcycles while travelling on a roadway.
+In some cases, bicycles are vehicles that must follow the safe traffic rules as cars, trucks, and motorcycles while traveling on a roadway.
 However, they may be permitted to do things that other vehicles are not.

 Because they are not large and heavy enough to activate the automatic sensors at some traffic intersections, there are some cases in which cyclists are allowed to run red lights if no other vehicles are approaching the intersection.
 In Seattle, bicycles are also allowed in the “bus only” lane, which other privately operated vehicles cannot legally use.
 Bicyclists are also allowed to ride two abreast on roadways; larger groups of cyclists are not allowed to spread out across an entire lane unless they’re on a path or a bike lane set aside exclusively for bicycles.